Lawmakers knew school-contract chaos was coming — and not only in Seattle

 Districts then turned to Reykdal’s office for help — or cover — in their fight to keep raises at the 3.1 percent cap.

 Since at least last summer, Reykdal and his staff have tried to help districts make sense of their financial footing.
-But it wasn’t until late August, just two weeks before school was to start in most districts, that he sent a letter to superintendents that said raises are limited only “by what you can afford and what you can sustain.”
+But it wasn’t until late this summer — just two weeks before school was to start in most districts — that he sent a letter to superintendents that said raises are limited only “by what you can afford and what you can sustain.”

 Sen. John Braun of Centralia, the chief Republican budget writer and one of the lawmakers who drafted the McCleary plan, said state leaders like Reykdal, Gov. Jay Inslee and Attorney General Bob Ferguson could have worked to make sure strikes don’t happen or are stopped.